oraclesantamonica/hpc/Lab 300/Lab 3-1.md

 # Basics of HPC (optional):
- ### - What is HPC:
-   High performance computing or HPC refers to a field of computation that deals with running workloads which generally the nornal desktop based compute processors are unable to perform like complex mathmetical and simulation models.
-These workload include running simulations so as to test how a object will respond in real world and how changing an external influence or a parameter change will impact the working and efficency of the object.
-So these workload genarates vast amount of data and that data needs to be parallely processed by multiple HPC compute instances over a very high throughput and low latency connected network like RoCE which is based on RDMA network architecture.

 ### - What is OpenFoam:
    Computational Fluid Dynamics (CFD) is the simulation of fluid motion and heat transfer using numerical analysis.
 CFD software, such as OpenFOAM, can serve as a powerful tool for many engineering industries to improve designs, visualize impact, and detect inefficiencies in a system.
 However, the computational power required to process a simulation can be very intensive.
 Super-computers and HPC clusters are often used to execute large and complex models within a reasonable timeframe.